 Platinum LEED Building

-Our goal for Tetiaroa is to become the first resort in the world to obtain LEED Platinum certification, the organization’s highest accolade, as a new construction in the campus category.
-We believe we will achieve this.
+The Brando is the first resort in the world to obtain LEED Platinum certification, the organization’s highest accolade.

 Water & Conservation

 The Brando will utilize low-energy water independence and is installing an innovative wastewater management system for irrigation.
 In addition to water conservation, the resort is implementing a robust recycling and composting program.